dtnaylor/mctls-www/www/documentation.md

 not distinguish between the client-to-server key and the server-to-client key (for example, we may simply refer to a context's `read_MAC_key`).

+After receiving a MiddleboxKeyMaterial message from each endpoint, all parties compute the context keys for the contexts that they can access.
 For each context, each party uses the partial secrets (one from the client and one from the server) to compute two blocks of key material:

 	read_key_block = PRF(client_read_secret + server_read_secret, "reader keys", client_random + server_random)
 	write_key_block = PRF(client_write_secret + server_write_secret, "writer keys", client_random + server_random)